stanzheng/probable-guacamole/README.md

 pipenv run pytest
 ```

+## Resources
+-
+-

 ### PROMPT
 The assignment description is below, a few things to remember:
-- Take around 3 hours, when that time is almost up, you should take a few more minutes to wrap up what you were working on, zip up the code, and send it over.
+- [ ] Take around 3 hours, when that time is almost up, you should take a few more minutes to wrap up what you were working on, zip up the code, and send it over.
-- Focus on accomplishing each step in full before moving onto the next.
+- [ ]Focus on accomplishing each step in full before moving onto the next.
-- You can email me with any additional questions.
+- [ ]You can email me with any additional questions.

 API Assignment